The Future Homes Standard is a set of rules that will come into effect from 2025 to ensure new homes produce less carbon

 Will Self Builders be Affected?

-Most self builders are generally building to high energy efficiency levels already, says Pullen, and if there is a cost in achieving the required thermal efficiency it will be very small.
+Although most self builders are generally building to high energy efficiency levels already, Pullen says, and if there is a cost in achieving the required thermal efficiency it will be very small.

 "The 30% total CO2 reduction could then easily be achieved with solar panels on the roof and making the accommodation of a heat pump easy, sensible, even natural," he said.

 How Will Energy Standards be Assessed?